SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc-technical.rst

     I(q) = K q^{-4} e^{-q^2\sigma^2} + I_{B}

-Where :math:`I_B` is the background intensity, :math:`K` is the Porod constant, and :math:`\sigma` is a contrast parameter which, in a two phase system, describes the sharpness of the scattering length density profile at the interface between phases.
+Where :math:`I_B` is the background intensity, :math:`K` is the Porod constant, and :math:`\sigma` is a parameter which, in a two phase system, describes the sharpness of the scattering length density profile at the interface between phases.

-The model contains three components, a constant background intesity, the standard Porod law
+The model contains three components, a constant background intensity, the standard Porod law

 .. math::
     I(q) - I_B \propto q^{-4}